Bill Hybels: Misconduct allegations and resignation

-On August 5, 2018, The New York Times published allegations from a former employee of Hybels, who alleges that he repeatedly sexually harassed and assaulted her in the 1980s, including fondling her breasts and obtaining oral sex.
-The complainant only came forward after hearing of the other allegations against Hybels, but crucially had contemporaneous evidence of her allegations from people that she confided in at the time.
+On August 5, 2018, The New York Times published allegations from a former employee of Hybels who alleged that he repeatedly sexually harassed and assaulted her in the 1980s, including fondling her breasts and obtaining oral sex.
+The complainant only came forward after hearing of the other allegations against Hybels, but crucially had contemporaneous evidence of her allegations from people in whom she confided at the time.
 Hybels denied the allegations.

-On August 7, 2018, Steve Carter, one of the two lead pastors who would have taken over leadership at Willow Creek and who had publicly defended Hybels on two prior occasions, tendered his resignation, citing the untenable position he was in given the church's inadequate attention to the matter once Hybels' history of misconduct became known.
-The following day, on the eve of the Global Leadership Summit, Heather Larson, the other lead pastor, also resigned, and the members of the elder board all stated they would step down by the end of the year.
-Steve Gillen, lead pastor of Willow Creek's North Shore campus, assumed interim leadership.
-The church undertook a process to replace the elder board, and announced on January 19, 2019, that a new elder board had been installed.
+In August 2018, both lead pastors at Willow Creek tendered their resignations, and the other members of the elder board all stated they would step down by the end of the year.

 In March 2019, The Washington Post reported that a six-month independent review by four evangelical leaders found the misconduct allegations against Hybels to be credible.
 The reviewers asserted that were Hybels still pastor at Willow Creek, disciplinary action would be required.

-In January 2020, the church announced that Hybels' mentor, Gilbert Bilezikian had also engaged in "inappropriate behavior" after a church member alleged he had sexually assaulted her over a number of years.

 Publications

 Books which Hybels has authored or made a contribution to include: